Retraction methods and fixed point free maps with null minimal displacements on unit balls: Introduction

-The class of maps satisfying $\mathrm{d}(T, K)=0$ includes three important subclasses, which play a distinct role in metric fixed point theory.
-Namely, affine maps, nonexpansive (i.e. $1$-Lipschitz) maps and the class of asymptotically regular maps ($\| T^nx - T^{n+1} x\| \to 0$, $x\in K$).
-There are plenty of works concerning different aspects of the {\it fixed point property} (FPP) and the behavior of $\mathrm{d}(T, K)$, especially when $T$ is Lipschitz.
-The literature on these topics is quite vast, see e.g. \cite{BF, BenJap, GoKi, GMMV, Ki3, Pia} and references therein.
-In \cite{BenJap} the sharpenning of the Lipschitz constant in Lin-Sternfeld's result was observed.
-The easy argument uses convex combinations of the form $(1- \lambda)T + \lambda I$ with $\lambda\approx 1$.
-Another sharp consequence concerns its H\"older version, cf. \cite{Bar}: Assume $X$ is infinite dimensional, $\alpha\in (0,1)$ and $\lambda>0$.
-Then there exists a mapping $T\colon B_X\to B_X$ with $\digamma(T)=\emptyset$, $\mathrm{d}(T, B_X)>0$ and
+It is worth highlighting that these issues have been studied directly or indirectly in several works, which in a way illustrate how challenging they are.
+In retrospect, the class of maps satisfying $\mathrm{d}(T, K)=0$ includes three important subclasses, each of which playing a distinct role in metric fixed point theory.
+Namely, affine maps, nonexpansive (i.e. $1$-Lipschitz) mappings and those that are asymptotically regular (i.e. $\| T^nx - T^{n+1} x\| \to 0$, $x\in K$).
+The literature exploring different aspects of the {\it fixed point property} (FPP) and the behavior of $\mathrm{d}(T, K)$ is quite vast, cf. e.g. \cite{BF, BenJap, GoKi, GMMV, Ki3, Pia} and references therein.
+In \cite{BenJap} it was noted that the Lipschitz constant in Lin-Sternfeld's result can be made to be as close to $1$ as desired.
+The argument uses convex combinations of the form $(1- \lambda)T + \lambda I$ with $\lambda\approx 1$.
+As far as we known, however, questions ($\mathcal{Q}1$-$\mathcal{Q}2$) remain still open.
+It is not clear, e.g., whether Lin-Sternfeld's approach can be refined to solve them.
+Moreover, despite the growing interest in these questions, there seem to be no optimal answers even when $K=B_X$.
+In contrast, it is known, for example, that $B_{\ell_\infty}$ and $B_{\ell_1}$ both have the FPP for nonexpansive maps, whereas $B_{\co}$ does not \cite{GoKi}.
+Also, Lin \cite{Lin2} displayed an $\ell_1$ renorming $\|\cdot\|_\gamma$ ensuring in particular that $B_{(\ell_1,\| \|_\gamma)}$ has the FPP for nonexpansive maps.